 - Search for articles in ProQuest Business Databases and Business Source Ultimate on “value chain”, “competitive advantage”, “core competencies”, “bench marking” on your company (or industry for smaller/newer companies).

-This week we start looking at your company’s industry and competitors.
+Start looking at your company’s industry and competitors.

 - Click on the “primary industry” link on the company’s profile in Business Insights Global.
 This will open the industry profile.
 Note the 6 digit NAICS code.
 You will need this later.